Battle of Glarus (1799): Background

 The Helvetic Revolution of 1798 led to a radical change in the Swiss constitution and to the military occupation of the country by France.
-According to the Glarus pastor Markus Freuler, this was because the old constitution "was no longer arbitrary to a large part of Switzerland and was no longer appropriate to the spirit of the people," and because only an external power was able to "carry out this important work."
+According to the Glarus pastor Markus Freuler, this was because the old constitution "was no longer arbitrary to a large part of Switzerland and was no longer appropriate to the spirit of the people," and because only an external power was able to "carry out this important work".
 At that time, the Canton of Glarus, where Anna Göldi was executed as a witch in 1782, renounced its rights to rule in numerous bailiwicks, but stuck to its old constitution.
 When its militia troops were defeated at Wollerau, it only escaped military occupation by accepting the new constitution.
 The city of Glarus became the capital of the Greater Canton of Linth, as per Freuler under the "wise direction" of Government Representative^{[de]} Joachim Heer.
 But despite the promises made, after the Austrians' advance to Graubünden, French troops were stationed there.
 In April 1799, the confiscation of Glarus artillery led to an uprising.
 When the Austrians replaced the French as an occupying power in May, the canton of Glarus returned to the Ancien Régime for a short time, with even the instigator of the judicial murder of Anna Göldi receiving government honors.
 In August the French then invaded again.

-During the Egyptian Expedition of Bonaparte, Great Britain expanded its struggle against the revolutionary France through alliances with Austria, Russia and others monarchical ruled states, leading to the War of the Second Coalition.
+During the Egyptian Expedition of Bonaparte, Great Britain expanded its struggle against the revolutionary France through alliances with Austria, Russia and others monarchical states, leading to the War of the Second Coalition.
 In 1799, the 68-year-old Field Marshal Alexander Suvorov, as head of the Austro-Russian army in Italy, won a series of battles against troops from France and its subsidiary republics.
 As the "always willful and irritable old man" became a burden for the coalition, he was supposed to join (at the suggestion of the British foreign minister Lord Grenville) with his compatriot Lieutenant General Alexander Korsakov and the Austrian Field Marshal Lieutenant Friedrich Hotze at Zurich and invade France with them.
-Previously, Feldzeugmeister Archduke Charles of Austria had led the Austrian troops in the Helvetic Republic against Divisional General André Masséna, and throw him back to the Linth-Limmat line (First Battle of Zurich), but was then replaced by Korsakov.
+Previously, Feldzeugmeister Archduke Charles of Austria had led the Austrian troops in the Helvetic Republic against Divisional General André Masséna, and threw him back to the Linth-Limmat line (First Battle of Zurich), but was then replaced by Korsakov.